IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 *   `profileName`		 *(string)*

-	* Specifies the name of the new cics-deploy profile.
-You can load this profile by using the name on commands that support the "--cics-deploy-profile" option.
+	* Specifies the name of the new cics\-deploy profile\.
+You can load this profile by using the name on commands that support the "\-\-cics\-deploy\-profile" option\.

 #### Options

 *   `--cicsplex`  | `--cp` *(string)*

-	* Specifies the CICSplex (up to 8 characters) to target.
+	* Specifies the CICSplex (up to 8 characters) to target\.

 *   `--scope`  | `--sc` *(string)*

-	* Specifies the name of the CICS System, or CICS System Group (up to 8 characters) to target.
+	* Specifies the name of the CICS System, or CICS System Group (up to 8 characters) to target\.

 *   `--csdgroup`  | `--cg` *(string)*

-	* Specifies the CSD group (up to 8 characters) for the bundle resource.
-If a bundle is deployed then a definition is added to this group; if a bundle is undeployed then the definition is removed from this group.
-The CSD group is changed for each CICS system that is specified by the --scope option.
-The --csdgroup and --resgroup options are mutually exclusive.
+	* Specifies the CSD group (up to 8 characters) for the bundle resource\.
+If a bundle is deployed then a definition is added to this group; if a bundle is undeployed then the definition is removed from this group\.
+The CSD group is changed for each CICS system that is specified by the \-\-scope option\.
+The
+      \-\-csdgroup and \-\-resgroup options are mutually exclusive\.

 *   `--resgroup`  | `--rg` *(string)*

-	* Specifies the BAS resource group (up to 8 characters) for the bundle resource.
+	* Specifies the BAS resource group (up to 8 characters) for the bundle resource\.
       If a bundle is deployed then a resource is defined in the BAS data repository;
-if a bundle is undeployed then the definition is removed.
-The --csdgroup and --resgroup options are mutually exclusive.
+      if a bundle is undeployed then the definition is removed\.
+The \-\-csdgroup and
+      \-\-resgroup options are mutually exclusive\.

 *   `--cicshlq`  | `--hlq` *(string)*

-	* Specifies the High Level Qualifier (up to 35 characters) at which the CICS datasets can be found in the target environment.
+	* Specifies the High Level Qualifier (up to 35 characters) at which the CICS datasets can be found in the target environment\.

 *   `--cpsmhlq`  | `--cphlq` *(string)*

-	* Specifies the High Level Qualifier (up to 35 characters) at which the CPSM datasets can be found in the target environment.
+	* Specifies the High Level Qualifier (up to 35 characters) at which the CPSM datasets can be found in the target environment\.

 *   `--targetdir`  | `--td` *(string)*

-	* Specifies the target zFS location to which CICS bundles should be uploaded (up to 255 characters).
+	* Specifies the target zFS location to which CICS bundles should be uploaded (up to 255 characters)\.

 *   `--jobcard`  | `--jc` *(string)*

-	* Specifies the job card to use with any generated DFHDPLOY JCL.
+	* Specifies the job card to use with any generated DFHDPLOY JCL\.

 ## delete | rm<a name="module-delete"></a>
 Delete existing profiles.